MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 2. Open the .html file in a web browser.
 3. Open the developer tools of your web browser to view the console.

-When the script loads, a `ChangeLED` command is sent to Misty, and a message about the results of the command appears in the console. **Congratulations!** You have just written your first program using Misty’s remote command interface!
+When the page loads, it sends a `ChangeLED` command to Misty, and a message about the results of the command prints to the console. **Congratulations!** You have just written your first program using Misty’s REST API!

 ### Full Sample